Updated April 5, 2021 - 86Borders filed for a planned $2.5MM equity raise.-Ed.

-86BORDERS LLC, an Atlanta- and Nashville-based company that offers its ConnectAllCare (CAC) platform for healthcare engagement, care-coordination, medical delivery and related process management, is building-out its team and advisors, and has just passed a milestone in financings.
+86BORDERS LLC, an Atlanta- and Nashville-based company offering its ConnectAllCare (CAC) platform for healthcare engagement, care-coordination, medical delivery and related process management, is building its team and advisors, and has passed a financing milestone.

 On Dec.
 31, the company made its latest SEC filing, showing just over $1MM raised.